BlueOnionLabs/interview-data/README.md

 ## Background

 In our hypothetical scenario, we have a client who needs to process and analyze their financial transaction data from multiple sources to generate accurate accounting reports.
 The client receives daily transaction files from various payment processors and needs to consolidate this data into a reliable analytical database that powers their accounting system.
+Your solution should assume that data volumes and update frequencies could scale significantly in the future in a production environment.

 ## Data Sources